nus-cs2103-AY2324S1/tp/docs/TempUG.md

 Failure outputs:
 * Current state: In the ___SCHEDULE list___ and no lesson is selected
 * Input: `linkTo Bernice Yu`
-  * Error: A student is not yet selected.
-Select a student using `show INDEX` first.
+  * Error: A lesson is not yet selected.
+Select a lesson using `show INDEX` first.
 ```
 No lesson is shown
 LinkTo command usage: linkTo [STUDENT_NAME]